fteem/RxRubyKoans/README.md

 These koans have been ripped off from [RxJSKoans](https://github.com/Reactive-Extensions/RxJSKoans) and translated to Ruby.
 Ping me [@fteem](https://twitter.com/fteem) for any feedback, questions or complaints.

+Also, there are some skipped tests in the code, due to missing methods in RxRuby.
+If you think this is incorrect (or an error on my side), please open an issue.